phpfunk/vinylfinder/readme.md

 If a new release is posted it will also email you that.
 If you want to run this script just set up a new cron to run the script once a day.
 Follow the `How to Run` section below.

+### Bandcamp
+As of `2015-02-19`, I added support to keep track of Vinyl inventory on Bandcamp per artist.
+On first run you will get an email of all vinyl release, their price and if they are in stock or not.

+The logic is the same as for MelloMusicGroup above.
+To configure bandcamp, just place the subdomain for the artist (IE: `j-zone`) in the array provided in the config sample.
+You can then just run `php bandcamp.php` and the script will do the rest.

 ### How to Run
 * Update your `config.php` file